11 Captions for figures, tables and media

 (“What is Open Research?” by Wellcome Trust is licensed under CC BY-SA 4.0)

-Caption with acknowledgement below for embedded video without Creative Commons licence
+Caption with acknowledgement and copyright statement below for embedded video without Creative Commons licence

 Encouraging native animals in urban habitat (16:35 mins)